goplot/goplot/README.md

 Uses
 ------------

-You can use goplot to:
+You can use Goplot to:

   1. Automatically start and pace parallel Chia plots on your plotter.
   2. Monitor the performance of your parallel plotting.